-Events: International Women's Month 2007
+International Women's Month 2009

 READ FIRST: Please note that whilst we post details of events on this site, we are not a booking agency.
 Please use the contact details for each event to check details are correct, for further enquiries or bookings.
 BHM is not responsible for any errors contained in any of the events posted.
 Events listing is provided for information only.
 Inclusion in this listing should not be taken to imply that the IWM supports an event or is involved in organising it.
+Note: All event Website links should open in a new window!

-How to get your event added to this site
+How to get your event added to this site click here

-Subscribe to our occasional IWM Newsletters - click on relevant link below and send - no message required
+click on relevant link below and send - no message required

 For the general visitor - updates on events, news, books and other general items of interest